US finalising federal contract ban for companies that use Huawei, others

 While it is unclear if this will have an impact on current contracts, it could complicate future contracts.

-Amazon.com, for example, received 1,500 cameras to take temperatures of workers during the coronavirus pandemic from Zhejiang Dahua Technology in April.
+Amazon.com Inc, for example, received 1,500 cameras to take temperatures of workers during the coronavirus pandemic from Zhejiang Dahua Technology Co Ltd in April.

 Amazon's cloud unit is a major contractor with the US intelligence community, and it has been battling Microsoft Corp for an up to US$10 billion cloud computing deal with the Pentagon.